jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 ^ Hello, everyone, and welcome to the ReactiveCocoa Developers "Conference!"
 This "conference" dates back to a couple years ago, when (thanks to Scott Perry) we just did a simple Q&A at Square HQ.

 ^ Last year, we held it at GitHub, added some talks, and got a real A/V setup.
 We're doing some new things this year too, with the "lab time."
-If you're currentlyusing RAC and would like in-person troubleshooting, code review, or pair programming, we'll be happy to help you out a little later!
+If you're currently using RAC and would like in-person troubleshooting, code review, or pair programming, we'll be happy to help you out a little later!

 ^ (Talk a bit more about the specific night or day event)